mengnankkkk/mengnankkkk/README.md

 >
 >   I'm a Java open source contributor with a passion for AI and gadgets.
 >
->   - 🔭 I'm currently learning Java, Python, and Go.
+>   - 🔭 I'm currently learning Java and Go.
 >   - 👯 I'm open to collaboration.
 >   - 😄 Hobbies: History, AI, Technology, Football